Healthy Homes Assessment Maungaraki

 Home Assessments Maungaraki for Rental Properties

-There are a myriad of things you should look for during the house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
-There are a few examples:
+There are a myriad of concerns to check when conducting the house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standards.
+The most common are:

-The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling can have a significant impact for landlords and property managers.
-For expert advice, call now and schedule your rental property house evaluation.
+The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling can have a significant impact for property managers and landlords.
+For professional advice get in touch today and book your rental properties home assessment.

 home assessments for rental properties